darklang/philip2/README.md

 Philip2 ("*fee-leap* the second") is a compiler from Elm to OCaml, using the ReasonML/Bucklescript ecosystem.
-You can use it to do a semi-automated port of a codebase from Elm 0.18 to Bucklescript.
+You can use it to do a semi-automated port of a codebase from Elm to Bucklescript/ReasonML.

 # Installing